argoproj-labs/training-material/argo-workflows/templates/exit-handler.md

 They just state the name of the template that should be run on-exit.

-Lets look at a complete example:
+Let's look at a complete example:

 `cat exit-handler-workflow.yaml`{{execute}}